Marc Jones Updated Profile Image

 Roughan & O’Donovan (ROD), in 50:50 design joint venture with ARUP, delivered the detailed design for this £189m dual carriageway scheme between Castledawson and Randalstown on the A6 in Northern Ireland.
 We also had a full-time designers site team working closely with the design offices and a contracting team monitoring construction of the works.

-It includes:
+It included:

 • tie-ins to the existing M22 at the eastern end and A6 at the western end

-• 5 new grade separated junctions
+• five new grade-separated junctions

 • upgrade and replacement of numerous existing side roads